api3dao/old-api3-docs/docs/next/reference/protocols/request-response/request.md

 ### 1. Regular request

-A regular request refers to a template, yet provides its own `requesterIndex`, `designatedWallet`, `fulfillAddress`, `fulfillFunctionId` that will override the ones from the template.
+A regular request refers to a template, yet provides its own `sponsor`, `sponsorWallet`, `fulfillAddress`, `fulfillFunctionId` that will override the ones from the template.

 ### 2. Short request